-What you’ll need to make Baker’s Square French Silk Pie
+How to Make French Silk Pie

 - Make the filling first.
-The filling will be pale in color but will darken as it chills.
+The filling will be pale in color but will sometimes darken as it chills.
 Put it into a bowl, cover with plastic wrap and refrigerate.
 This allows it to set up and thicken a bit before adding it to the pie shell.

 - Cool the chocolate.
 Melt the chocolate as instructed and let it cool completely.
 I usually melt the chocolate first so it’s cool by the time I need to add it to the filling in the mixer.
 If you add vanilla to hot or warm melted chocolate it may seize up.